Surgeon Spotlight: Dr. Chris Malaisrie

 As a heart surgeon at Chicago’s Bluhm Cardiovascular Institute at Northwestern Memorial Hospital, S. Chris Malaisrie, MD, is accustomed to performing surgery in the O.R. every day.
 But he never forgets there is something new to learn with each operation.

-"Heart surgery is a truly enjoyable experience," states Dr. Malaisrie.
+"Heart surgery is a truly rewarding experience," states Dr. Malaisrie.
 "To put someone's circulation on a machine - to maintain their circulation in an artificial circuit, and operate on its internal structures - is an incredible technical feat, and an enormous responsibility."

 A personal experience with surgery

 The seed of interest in surgery was planted early in Malaisrie: His father was a general surgeon in Baltimore, Maryland, where Malaisrie was raised.
 “My father was very good at not bringing work home, but we knew when he got called at home that it was something vitally important.”